datamafia/color-proximity/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

+This line was added as part of a test for CI.

 __BSD :__ [BSD license info via OpenSource.org](http://opensource.org/licenses/BSD-3-Clause)

 Copyright (c) 2015, Data Mafia